UKFast-Mobile/node10/README.md

 # node10
-Node:10-alpine image with required dependencies.
+Node:10-alpine image for internal Gitlab CI

 Currenly installs:
  * Git

+Also adds ssh keys to the image, so please make sure your image is private!